ameliatastic/anchor-cereal/README.md

    my_account.data = data;

-   // BigData gets implementations for Index and IndexMut, so you don't have to
+   // BigData gets implementations for Deref and DerefMut, so you don't have to
    // reference the inner `value` in order to use the array. let first = my_account.data[0];
    my_account.data[1] = 2;